 In fact, there are some compelling arguments for buying life insurance well before you think you might need it: Life insurance costs less when you’re younger, and you may develop health issues as you get older.

-“One of the most overlooked benefits of purchasing insurance at a young age is the ability to lock in your future insurability,” said Matthew Carbray, a Certified Financial Planner® with Ridgeline Financial Partners/Carbray Staunton Financial Partners in Avon, Connecticut, in an interview.
-(Calculator: How much insurance do I need? )
+“One of the most overlooked benefits of purchasing insurance at a young age is the ability to lock in your future insurability,” said Matthew Carbray, a CFP® professional with Ridgeline Financial Partners/Carbray Staunton Financial Partners in Avon, Connecticut, in an interview.
+(Calculator: How much insurance do I need?)

-If your health declines as you age — if you develop a chronic condition such as high blood pressure, high cholesterol or Type 2 diabetes that isn’t well managed by medication, diet and lifestyle changes; if you develop coronary artery disease; if you get diagnosed with a high-risk cancer; or if your weight creeps up over the years and pushes your body mass index into the obese category, you might become uninsurable or have to pay a higher rate, according to an analysis by the personal finance website Bankrate.com.1
+If your health declines as you age — if you develop a chronic condition such as high blood pressure, high cholesterol or Type 2 diabetes that isn’t well managed by medication, diet and lifestyle changes; if you develop coronary artery disease; if you get diagnosed with a high-risk cancer; or if your weight creeps up over the years and pushes your body mass index into the obese category, you might become uninsurable or have to pay a higher rate.

-If that happens, you’ll still have the option to purchase guaranteed acceptance life insurance , which locks in coverage and premium rates for the life of the policy.
-Policy benefits may be limited for the first two years, but your medical history doesn’t matter.
-You won’t have to complete a medical exam, either.
-You won’t be able to buy nearly as much life insurance with this type of policy, however; it’s meant only to cover your final expenses, not to help replace your income and provide ongoing support for your family.
-In addition, some providers have an age floor on these policies, according to a 2016 survey by personal finance website NerdWallet ,2 meaning you might not be able to buy one until you’re at least 50 years old.
+If that happens, you’ll still have the option to purchase some types of life insurance designed for those later in life.
+You can lock in coverage and premium rates for the life of the policy.
+Policy benefits may be limited for the first two years, but in some instances your medical history doesn’t matter and you may not have to complete a medical exam.
+But you won’t be able to buy nearly as much life insurance with these kinds of policies; they’re meant only to cover your final expenses, not to help replace your income and provide ongoing support for your family.
+In addition, some providers have an age floor on these policies, meaning you might not be able to buy one until you’re at least 50 years old.
 Going without life insurance for decades is a risky move.

 Term versus permanent life insurance